patjennings/Jypi/README.md

-# styles-sandbox
+# Jypi
-A starting set for websites & various applications.
+Jypi is a starter kit for websites & various applications.

 ## Installation
     $ npm install